kubeedge/community/graduation/kubeedge-graduation-proposal.md

 ### Value-add to the CNCF ecosystem

-As the CNCF's first cloud-native edge computing framework and the only incubation project, KubeEdge has always helped the **cloud native ecosystem to expand to more industries outside the data center**, such as Smart CDN, Smart Campus, Intelligent Transpiration, Vehicle, Aerospace, Smart logistics, Financial, Blockchain and other fields.
+As the CNCF's first cloud-native edge computing framework and incubation project, KubeEdge has helped **expanding cloud native ecosystem to more industries outside the data center**, including Smart CDN, Smart Campus, Intelligent Transpiration, Vehicle, Aerospace, Smart logistics, Financial, Blockchain and other fields.

 - Building an open edge computing platform with cloud native technologies to **extend the boundary of cloud native**
 - Helping users extending their business architecture, applications, services, etc. from cloud to edge in same experience